Total Pageviews

 Yes beautiful, but the structures being 100+ years old do have some issues

-Many reports of finding old seaweed in the walls for insulation purposes which was standard back in those times
+Many reports of finding old seaweed or newspapers in the walls for insulation purposes which was standard back in those times

-Plus your wiring will need to be upgraded and so on
+Plus your wiring will need to be upgraded, kitchens and bathrooms as the list grows

-So add those upgrades into the asking price of over 1.5 million average asking price
+So add those upgrades into the average asking price of over 1.5 million

 Located in the heart of the city is The Public Gardens that opened in 1867 with 15 acres of beauty